ericoporto/ags-manual-wiki/UpgradeTo36.md

 ### Unicode support

-AGS can now work in Unicode mode, but for backwards compatibility we have to support ASCII mode too.
+AGS can now work in Unicode mode, but for backward compatibility, we have to support ASCII mode too.
 We recommend using Unicode mode when starting new projects, regardless of the game language.

-When in Unicode mode all game texts, and text files such as scripts, are saved in UTF-8 format.
+When in Unicode mode, all game texts and text files, such as scripts, are saved in UTF-8 format.

 In the Editor the switch between two modes is called **"Text format"** and is located in "General Settings".

 **IMPORTANT:** This switch is an important choice and should not be played with at random.
-Whenever you change the text format Editor will convert all your game files by loading them and saving back using a new mode.
-If all your game texts were using standard latin alphabet (English, etc), then you should not see any difference, but if you had texts with extended Latin characters, or any other non-latin languages, - these will be converted between ANSI and UTF-8.
-We strongly recommend to do full project backup before doing this though.
+Whenever you change the text format Editor will convert all your game files by loading them and saving them back using a new mode.
+If all your game texts were using the standard Latin alphabet (English, etc), then you should not see any difference, but if you had texts with extended Latin characters or any other non-Latin languages, - these will be converted between ANSI and UTF-8.
+We strongly recommend doing a full project backup before doing this though.

 When in Unicode mode you may type your game texts in any language whatsoever.
 This refers to the following:
-* Human texts in game options: such as object descriptions, and so on;
+* Human texts in-game options: such as object descriptions, and so on;
 * Values of String Custom properties and Global Variables;
-* String literals in scripts (any text in double quotes);
+* String literals in scripts (any text in double-quotes);
-* Character literals in script (a character in single quotes);
+* Character literals in a script (a character in single quotes);
 * Speech lines in dialog scripts;
 * Translations.

-Mixing multiple languages, even in the same string, is totally fine (but requires having fonts that can display all of these languages).
+Mixing multiple languages, even in the same string, is fine (but requires having fonts that can display all of these languages).

-Where unicode won't work (and not supposed to):
+Where Unicode won't work (and is not supposed to):
 * Script names of game objects: characters, guis, views, and so on;
 * Names of Custom properties and Global Variables;
 * Variable names and function names in script.

-All the above must be written strictly in latin alphabet.
+All the above must be written strictly in the Latin alphabet.

-String variables and related functions should work seamlessly with unicode texts.
-Functions that work with characters were changed to have arguments and return values as `int`, to be able to pass any unicode character.
+String variables and related functions should work seamlessly with Unicode texts.
+Functions that work with characters were changed to have arguments and return values as `int`, to be able to pass any Unicode character.
 This includes AppendChar(), ReplaceChar() and String.Char[] property.
-Also, `String.Format("%c", n)` will now be able to print unicode characters.
+Also, `String.Format("%c", n)` will now be able to print Unicode characters.

-The Translations are not affected by the game's setting and have a individual setting of their own.
+The Translations are not affected by the game's setting and have an individual setting of their own.
 When you open TRS file made by the new version, it will have "#Encoding" option in the file's header.
 This is where you may write either "UTF-8" or "ASCII" by hand to tell the translation compiler (and the engine) how this translation should be interpreted.
 By default this should be "UTF-8", so you only need to change this if you need translation to be in ASCII for some reason.
 If you have imported an older project and TRS file does not have this option, then you may add one yourself.
 Just remember that TRS options must be preceded with a comment sign, like this:

     //#Encoding=UTF-8

-Don't forget to save TRS in UTF-8 with whatever text editor you are using, if you want it to keep unicode texts intact.
+Don't forget to save TRS in UTF-8 with whatever text editor you are using, if you want it to keep Unicode texts intact.

-Engine can run the game in both Unicode and ASCII modes.
-It uses the game setting to set up the mode on start, but when loading a translation it will switch to the translation's setting.
+The engine can run the game in both Unicode and ASCII modes.
+It uses a game setting to set up the mode on start, but when loading a translation it will switch to the translation's setting.
 This behavior is meant primarily to allow adding UTF-8 translations for older ASCII games.

-**NOTE:** the engine cannot convert older ASCII games to unicode at runtime, primarily because it does not know the exact codepage its texts were made in.
-So if you want your older game to fully work in unicode, the proper way is to upgrade its project and compile the game anew.
+**NOTE:** the engine cannot convert older ASCII games to Unicode at runtime, primarily because it does not know the exact codepage its texts were made in.
+So if you want your older game to fully work in Unicode, the proper way is to upgrade its project and compile the game anew.

 ### Changes to key input handling

-As a part of the unicode support, and also to make key handling in script more consistent, the script callbacks for key input were extended.
+As a part of the Unicode support, and also to make key handling in the script more consistent, the script callbacks for key input were extended.

 First of all, the `on_key_press` function now supports a second optional argument `mod`.
 It's optional, so you don't have to declare it, but if you do then you'll get its benefits.